-BTU Calculator for Texas
+Texas BTU Calculator

 Detailed heating and cooling load estimate sized for Texas heat.
 Pre-set for Zone 2 (hot) with Texas-friendly assumptions.
 Adjust for your city below.
+Most Texas homes need 18–25 BTU per sq ft for cooling — enter your room below for a precise number including attic duct losses and humidity.

 Updated for 2026 SEER2 standards and Texas electricity rates.